SystemTruck/SystemTruck/.github/ISSUE_TEMPLATE/develop.md

 * IDE:
 * Microcontroller:

-## Possible Fix
+## Possible Change
 <!--- Suggest a fix or reason for the bug (optional) -->

-Trying to fix the issue:
+To fix the issue:
 - [ ] Create a Branch
 - [ ] Make your changes
 - [ ] Create a Pull Request